ZenFlux/zenflux/packages/zenflux-cli/README.md

 <br /><br />
 - **Flow**

-  - **@build**
-      1. **Initialization**: The run method begins by retrieving the configurations using the `getConfigs` method and the configuration paths using the `getConfigsPaths` method.
+  - **Initialization**: The run method begins by retrieving the configurations using the `getConfigs` method and the configuration paths using the `getConfigsPaths` method.
-      2. **Configuration Retrieval**: It loads the `zenflux.config.ts` for each package and creates a `TZBuildOptions` object.
+  - **Configuration Retrieval**: It loads the `zenflux.config.ts` for each package and creates a `TZBuildOptions` object.
 It assigns the index of the current configuration to the thread property of the `TZBuildOptions` object if the number of configurations is greater than `DEFAULT_MIN_SINGLE_BUILD_CONFIGS`.
-      3. **Configuration Loop**: For each configuration path, it reads the TypeScript configuration using the `zTSConfigRead` method, performs pre-diagnostics using the `zTSPreDiagnostics` method, and loads the relevant `tsconfig.{format}.json`.
+  - **Configuration Loop**: For each configuration path, it reads the TypeScript configuration using the `zTSConfigRead` method, performs pre-diagnostics using the `zTSPreDiagnostics` method, and loads the relevant `tsconfig.{format}.json`.
-      4. **Package Build**: For each package format, it builds the package and fires the `onBuiltFormat` callback if provided in `zenflux.config.ts`.
+  - **Package Build**: For each package format, it builds the package and fires the `onBuiltFormat` callback if provided in `zenflux.config.ts`.
-      5. **Post-Build**: After building all configurations, for each configuration path, it begins the creation of declaration files and creates them using the `zTSCreateDeclaration` method.
+  - **Post-Build**: After building all configurations, for each configuration path, it begins the creation of declaration files and creates them using the `zTSCreateDeclaration` method.
-      6. **Declaration File Consolidation**: It then merges all the declaration files into a single declaration file per package using the `zApiExporter` method, if `inputDtsPath` and `outputDtsPath` are provided in `zenflux.config.ts`.
+  - **Declaration File Consolidation**: It then merges all the declaration files into a single declaration file per package using the `zApiExporter` method, if `inputDtsPath` and `outputDtsPath` are provided in `zenflux.config.ts`.
-      7. **Api-Extractor**: The `zApiExporter` method bundles multiple declaration files into a single declaration file.
+  - **Api-Extractor**: The `zApiExporter` method bundles multiple declaration files into a single declaration file.
 This operation eases usage for the package consumers.
 If operating in development mode, it also generates a diagnostics log for each package with paths like: `${ projectPath }/log/api-extractor-diagnostics.${ buildOutputFileName }.log`
   <br /><br />
   - **@watch**
     - **Initialization**: The `@watch` command starts by retrieving the configurations for each package in your workspace.
 These configurations are defined in the `zenflux.config.ts` file of each package.